andynik/andynik.github.io/stem-projects.md

 **Over $140,000** was secured in funding through grant applications, including _Emergent Ventures_ (Mercatus Center, USA), _XTX Markets_ etc. and partnerships with educational institutions, IT companies and educators to support ongoing project development.

-As a result of our commitment, many Kvanta graduates have continued their passion for science -- participating in domestic and international top-level competitions (IMO, IOI, EGMO etc.), enrolling in top universities across Europe and the U.S.
+As a result of our commitment, many Kvanta graduates have continued their passion for science -- participating in domestic and international top-level competitions (IMO, IOI, EGMO etc.), starting academic journeys at the universities worldwide, and building their own path to glory.

 ---
 <div style="float:left; width:300px; margin:1em 2em 1em 0;">